vuestorefront/vue-storefront/packages/core/docs/commercetools/guide/checkout.md

 # Checkout

-> This document only outlines the general checkout flow.
-Each eCommerce platform, Payment provider, or Shipping provider could implement it slightly differently.
-Please follow the instructions from the documentation of your payment or shipping provider to learn about its caveats

 Checkout is a process of providing shipping and billing addresses and selecting shipping and payment methods needed to place an order and pay for it.

 ## Collecting and saving shipping details